 - Understanding all audits are sample audits to insure the Credit Union is following set policies and procedures;

 - Auditing accounting records and expense reports;

 - Ensuring all committee processes/tasks are following set procedures and forms.

 The supervisory committee has a list of audit tasks that are performed on a monthly, quarterly, and/or annual basis.
 These tasks include cash drawer counts; validating new accounts, closed accounts, dormant accounts, negative accounts, and new loans; reconciling checking accounts, reviewing investment statements, and auditing monthly expenses paid and insider accounts.
-The supervisory committee also manages the outside audit function, is responsible for reviewing reports from external auditors, and assists with drafting the credit union’s response alongside the CEO.
+The supervisory committee also manages the outside audit function, is responsible for reviewing reports from external auditors.

 Please click the link below and fill out all the required fields.
 Once the document is signed and submitted, we will send an email asking you to verify your email address, which you will need to do before we begin processing your application.
 If necessary, we will contact you for additional information; meantime, please contact us if you have any questions or problems along the way.